BeamMW/beam-docs/source/rtd_pages/dev_local_setup.rst

 7. Launch additional nodes

 To launch more mining nodes either for the same wallet or different ones, just repeat the relevant portions of steps 1 through 6.
-For validating nodes set mining_threads parameter to 0.

 In addition add --peer=<ip:port of the first node> to connect new nodes to the first node, thus extending the network